ronakupadhyaya/Horizons-week-05/day2/yelp/README.md

 ### Compound Queries in Your Views and Routes 💪 - `views/restaurants.hbs`, `routes/index.js`

+With your indexes now ready for handling sorting by both `name` and `averageRating` criteria , it's time to update your views and routes to handle the ability to sort by both!

 ### End Result, Step 2 🏅 - `http://localhost:3000`

 At the end of Step 2, you should be able to do the following through your Yelp application: